realrate/Causing/education.md

 2. Potential experience simply are the years after schooling as defined by Koop and Tobias (2004).

-3. Logarithmic hourly wages are a base constant plus possitive effects from education, potential experience and ability.
+3. Logarithmic hourly wages are a base constant plus positive effects from education, potential experience and ability.

-Since estimating the regularization parameter for the 17,919 observations is a computational intensive task taking about 15 minutes, we estimed alpha once and pass it via the model data.
+Since estimating the regularization parameter for the 17,919 observations is a computational intensive task taking about 15 minutes, we estimated alpha once and pass it via the model data.

 All variables are observed, there are no latent variables.
 Our final variable of interest are the hourly wages.

 Note that in SymPy some operators are special, e.g. Max() instead of max().
-The obeserved potential experience is never negaitve, but this could occur in the estimation / optimization algorithm.
+The observed potential experience is never negative, but this could occur in the estimation / optimization algorithm.

 ```python